 “In the best nonfiction, it seems to me, you’re always made aware that you are being engaged with a supple mind at work.
 The story line or plot in nonfiction consists of the twists and turns of a thought process working itself out.”

-The next six-week session of personal essay workshop begins:
+Two six-week sessions of personal essay workshop begin:

 at Mellwood Arts Center at the Shape & Flow Writing Studio #123

 The root word of essay is “assai,” which means “an attempt or first examination.”
 The writer uses her or his powers of observation and personal experience to look more deeply at the world.
 The personal essay combines exposition and storytelling to create personal narratives that can stand-alone or gathered in a collection.